 Mortgage loans are commercial in nature, are carried at unpaid principal balance, net of unamortized fees and an allowance for expected credit losses, and are recorded once funded.
 The allowance for expected credit losses on mortgage loans is developed by assessing the credit quality of pools of mortgage loans in good standing using debt service coverage ratios ("DSCR") and loan-to-value ("LTV") ratios.
 The DSCR compares a property's net operating income to its debt service payments, including principal and interest.
 The LTV ratio compares the current unpaid principal balance of the loan to the estimated fair value of the underlying property collateralizing the loan.
 The pools developed to measure the credit loss allowance use increments of DSCR and LTV to draw distinctions between risk levels.
 Expected credit loss rates are applied by pool to the outstanding receivable balances.
-Changes in the allowance for mortgage loans are presented as a component of Investment gains (losses) on the Consolidated Statements of Operations.
 Mortgage loans are included in Other invested assets on the Consolidated Balance Sheets.
 Interest income from mortgage loans is recognized on an accrual basis using the effective yield method.